Sign up to receive e-newsletters, discounts and promotions

 Located three miles from the Capitol, the Governor’s Mansion, the historic Missouri State Penitentiary, Lincoln University, and many government offices.
 Columbia Regional Airport is 25 miles.

-Canterbury Hill sits on top of a rock bluff with stunning view of The Missouri State Capital and the rolling hills of Callaway County.
+Canterbury Hill sits atop of a bluff with view of the State Capital and the Missouri River bottomlands from our large, terraced outdoor patio.